vitessio/website/content/en/docs/reference/features/recovery.md

  to restore the last backup earlier than the timestamp provided for the specific shard the vttablet is in.

- Here are the command line arguments for vttablet that it uses in this process.
+ Here are the command line arguments vttablet uses in this process.
 You may already be using some of these as part of your normal vttablet initialization parameters (e.g. if you are using the Vitess K8s operator):